Information Literacy Curriculum

 Upper-Division CurriculumAt every opportunity, librarians seek to serve as research consultants to facilitate the successful delivery of information literacy content.
 Librarians may:

-- Collaborate with faculty to integrate required information literacy instruction into the curriculum and learning outcomes of advanced writing classes.
+- Collaborate with faculty to integrate required information literacy outcomes into the curriculum of advanced writing classes.

 - Provide consultative services to teaching faculty to develop research assignments.